Oscillatory large-scale dynamos from Cartesian convection simulations: Abstract

 \section{Abstract}

 We present results from compressible Cartesian convection simulations with and without imposed shear.
-In the former case the dynamo is expected to be of $\alpha^2\Omega$ type which is likely to be relevant for the Sun, whereas the latter case refers to $\alpha^2$ dynamos which are more likely to occur in more rapidly rotating stars.
-The latter exhibit oscillatory large-scale magnetic fields.
-We perform a parameter study where the shear flow is kept fixed and the rotational influence is varied in order to probe the relative importance of both modes.
-We find that in cases with shear, the streamwise component of the magnetic field is between 9 and 20 times greater than the cross-streamwise one, depending on the rotation rate.
-Oscillatory solutions are preferred either when the shear is relatively strong or weak in comparison to rotation, but not when the two are comparable to each other.
-However, exceptions to these rules also appear and in many cases the solution is oscillatory only in the kinematic regime whereas in the nonlinear stage the mean fields are stationary.
-The cases with rotation and no shear are always oscillatory in the parameter range studied here and the dynamo mode does not depend on the magnetic boundary conditions.
-The strength of total and the large-scale component of the magnetic field at the saturated state, however, are sensitive to the chosen boundary conditions.
+In the former case the dynamo is expected to be of $\alpha^2\varOmega$ type which is generally expected to be relevant for the Sun, whereas the latter case refers to $\alpha^2$ dynamos which are more likely to occur in more rapidly rotating stars whose differential rotation is small.
+We perform a parameter study where the shear flow and the rotational influence are varied to probe the relative importance of both types of dynamos.
+Oscillatory solutions are preferred both in the kinematic and saturated regimes when the negative ratio of shear to rotation rates, $q\equiv -S/\varOmega$, is between 1.5 and 2, i.e., when shear and rotation are of comparable strengths.
+Other regions of oscillatory solutions are found with small values of $q$, i.e., when shear is weak in comparison to rotation, and in the regime of large negative $q$s, when shear is very strong in comparison to rotation.
+However, exceptions to these rules also appear so that for a given ratio of shear to rotation, solutions are non-oscillatory for small and large shear, but oscillatory in the intermediate range.
+Changing the boundary conditions from vertical field to perfect conductor ones changes the dynamo mode from oscillatory to quasi-steady.
+Furthermore, in many cases an oscillatory solution exists only in the kinematic regime whereas in the nonlinear stage the mean fields are stationary.
+However, the cases with rotation and no shear are always oscillatory in the parameter range studied here and the dynamo mode does not depend on the magnetic boundary conditions.
+The strengths of total and large-scale components of the magnetic field in the saturated state, however, are sensitive to the chosen boundary conditions.